lechmazur/writing_styles/README.md

 # Mapping LLM Style and Range in Flash Fiction

-This writeup documents the **style** side of the short-story Creative Writing LLM benchmark: we generated many short stories with a range of LLMs, then analyzed those stories for stylistic fingerprints and **within-model diversity**.
+This writeup documents the **style** side of the short-story Creative Writing LLM benchmark: we generated many short stories (400 per each model) with a range of LLMs, then analyzed those stories for stylistic fingerprints and **within-model diversity**.
 This study focuses on how models write, how their outputs differ, and how varied each model is across its own stories.

 ---